 The Kanban Method has been developed by David Anderson and he published a book in 2010.
 People sometimes get a little confused because the name of the method includes the word Kanban, which is part of the principles used in the Toyota Production System (TPS).
 I assume David choose that name to align with that philosophy.

 The Kanban Method places an emphasis on visualising Work In Progress (WIP) and maximising efficiencies in the system.
 A Kanban board (see below) is used to help the process.
-There are 4 core principle:
+There are 4 core principles:

 - Start With What You Do Now